What Does Criminal Mischief Mean in Texas?

 Presence of Owner’s Consent

 If you had the property owner’s effective consent, you can avoid a conviction.
-However, proving that you had the owner’s permission to damage, deface, or destroy their property is rarely an effective defense.
+However, proving that you had the owner’s permission to damage, deface, or destroy his or her property is rarely an effective defense.

 Contact a Round Rock Criminal Defense Attorney